mudaliarpradeep/relmgmt/relmgmt/docs/frontend-technical-specification.md

 - Display allocation percentage for each resource across time
 - Highlighting under/over-allocation periods
 - Filtering by resource attributes
+ - Report page shows a tabular summary with per-resource utilization and supports date filters and Excel export

 ### 9.4 Release Timeline Chart

 - Display all releases with their phases on a timeline
 - Identify potential bottlenecks
 - Filtering by year or time period
+ - Report page shows a tabular summary of releases with start/end dates; supports year filter and Excel export

 ## 10. Forms and Validation